-There is pair of waterfalls called Twin Falls in the Richland Creek Wilderness area in the Ozark Mountains that I have been to once, but can’t seem to find my way back.
+There is a pair of waterfalls called Twin Falls in the Richland Creek Wilderness area in the Ozark Mountains that I have been to once but can’t seem to find my way back.
 There really isn’t a trail and you have to bushwhack.

 When I successfully hiked to the falls, I was led by my then-boyfriend.
 He took me a way that is not mentioned in any of the guide books or blogs I follow.
 Last year I tried to lead my friends on a hike to find the waterfalls but left my guide book at home.
 We didn’t make it.

 I went back a few months later – on my own this time, no one to lead astray.
 This time I remembered the guide book and chose to hike down to the falls from the top of the mountain.
 Well, I didn’t make it that time either.